-Party Animal Canned Dog Food earns the Advisor’s above-average rating of 4 stars.
+Party Animal canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Party Animal product line includes ten organic canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Party Animal product line includes 10 canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-- Party Animal Turn Up Da’ Turkey Recipe
+- Party Animal Organic Turn Up Da’ Turkey Grain Free

-Party Animal Chillin’ Chicken Recipe was selected to represent the others in the line for this review.
+Party Animal Organic Chillin’ Chicken Grain Free was selected to represent the other products in the line for this review.

 Canned Dog Food